Introduction to the Life and Sculptures of Edmonia Lewis

-Edmonia Lewis was the first professional African American and Native American sculptor.
+Edmonia Lewis was the first professional African American and Ojibwe sculptor.
 Her work explored religious and classical themes.
 How did she use classical European artistic styles and materials to tell a story that was uniquely her own?

 Watch this student video by Erin Nguyen of Lewis’s history and career:

 We are going to create self-portrait “busts” using our homemade, air-dry clay.
 A bust is a portrait featuring only the upper torso and head.
 In this case, we are depicting our upper chest, shoulders, neck, and head.
 We are using white clay to resemble the marble sculptures made by Edmonia Lewis.

 Set up a clean work surface that is free from debris, dust, or grit that would get caught in your clay.
 Use only a small portion of clay at a time, so that the unused portion does not dry out.
 Keep all unused clay securely wrapped in plastic.

 Begin to “work” the clay.
 This process is intended to limber-up the clay and make it more pliable.
 Kneading the clay and making coils (long skinny ropes) are nice methods for getting a feel for the materials. **Try not to create air pockets in the clay.
 Air pockets can lead to cracking later.

 Create the general shape of the shoulders and neck of your figure and attach it to your cardboard base by scraping/smearing the bottom edge of your sculpture out onto the cardboard to stabilize it.